-2. CONTINUATION OF INSURANCE
+2. CONTINUATION OF COVERAGE

-The coverage of this policy shall continue in force as of Date of Policy in favor of an Insured
+This policy continues as of the Date of Policy in favor of an Insured:

-after acquisition of the Title by an Insured or
+a. after the Insured’s acquisition of the Title, so long as the Insured retains an estate or interest in the Land; and

-after conveyance by an Insured, but only so long as the Insured
+b. after the Insured’s conveyance of the Title, so long as the Insured:

-retains an estate or interest in the Land, or
+i. retains an estate or interest in the Land;

-holds an obligation secured by a purchase money Mortgage given by a purchaser from the Insured, or
+ii. owns an obligation secured by a purchase money mortgage given by a purchaser from the Insured; or

-only so long as the Insured shall have liability by reason of warranties in any transfer or conveyance of the Title.
+iii. has liability for warranties given by the Insured in any transfer or conveyance of the Insured’s Title.

-This policy shall not continue in force in favor of any purchaser from the Insured of either (i) an estate or interest in the Land, or (ii) an obligation secured by a purchase money Mortgage given to the Insured.
+Except as provided in Condition 2, this policy terminates and ceases to have any further force or effect after the Insured conveys the Title.
+This policy does not continue in force or effect in favor of any person or Entity that is not the Insured and acquires the Title or an obligation secured by a purchase money mortgage given to the Insured.

 3. NOTICE OF CLAIM TO BE GIVEN BY INSURED CLAIMANT

-The Insured shall notify the Company promptly in writing
+The Insured must notify the Company promptly in writing if the Insured has Knowledge of:

-(i) in case of any litigation as set forth in Section 5(a) of these Conditions,

-(ii) in case Knowledge shall come to an Insured of any claim of title or interest that is adverse to the Title or the lien of the Insured Mortgage, as insured, and that might cause loss or damage for which the Company may be liable by virtue of this policy, or
+a. any litigation or other matter for which the Company may be liable under this policy; or

-(iii) if the Title or the lien of the Insured Mortgage, as insured, is rejected as Unmarketable Title.
+b. any rejection of the Title or the lien of the Insured Mortgage as Unmarketable Title.

-If the Company is prejudiced by the failure of the Insured Claimant to provide prompt notice, the Company’s liability to the Insured Claimant under the policy shall be reduced to the extent of the prejudice.
+If the Company is prejudiced by the failure of the Insured Claimant to provide prompt notice, the Company’s liability to the Insured Claimant under this policy is reduced to the extent of the prejudice.

 4. PROOF OF LOSS

-In the event the Company is unable to determine the amount of loss or damage, the Company may, at its option, require as a condition of payment that the Insured Claimant furnish a signed proof of loss.
-The proof of loss must describe the defect, lien, encumbrance, or other matter insured against by this policy that constitutes the basis of loss or damage and shall state, to the extent possible, the basis of calculating the amount of the loss or damage.
+The Company may, at its option, require as a condition of payment that the Insured Claimant furnish a signed proof of loss.
+The proof of loss must describe the defect, lien, encumbrance, adverse claim, or other matter insured against by this policy, that constitutes the basis of loss or damage and must state, to the extent possible, the basis of calculating the amount of the loss or damage.

 5. DEFENSE AND PROSECUTION OF ACTIONS

-(a) Upon written request by the Insured, and subject to the options contained in Section 7 of these Conditions, the Company, at its own cost and without unreasonable delay, shall provide for the defense of an Insured in litigation in which any third party asserts a claim covered by this policy adverse to the Insured.
+a.
+Upon written request by the Insured and subject to the options contained in Condition 7, the Company, at its own cost and without unreasonable delay, will provide for the defense of an Insured in litigation in which any third party asserts a claim covered by this policy adverse to the Insured.
 This obligation is limited to only those stated causes of action alleging matters insured against by this policy.
-The Company shall have the right to select counsel of its choice (subject to the right of the Insured to object for reasonable cause) to represent the Insured as to those stated causes of action.
-It shall not be liable for and will not pay the fees of any other counsel.
-The Company will not pay any fees, costs, or expenses incurred by the Insured in the defense of those causes of action that allege matters not insured against by this policy.
+The Company has the right to select counsel of its choice (subject to the right of the Insured to object for reasonable cause) to represent the Insured as to those covered causes of action.
+The Company is not liable for and will not pay the fees of any other counsel.
+The Company will not pay any fees, costs, or expenses incurred by the Insured in the defense of any cause of action that alleges matters not insured against by this policy.